akadjoker/Seame/README.md

-# OLED Display Samples for SEA:ME Program
+# Samples for SEA:ME Program

 This repository contains sample implementations for OLED display programming, developed as part of the SEA:ME (Software Engineering Automotive & Mobility Ecosystems) program.